-- If the cash deposit transaction exceeds Rs.
-1 million in one transaction or in a series of transactions in one day in single account. - If the cash withdrawal transaction exceeds Rs.
-1 million in one transaction or in a series of transactions in one day in single account. - If the total of cash debit or credit transaction mentioned in i) and ii) exceeds Rs.
+- If the cash deposit transaction equals or exceeds Rs.
+1 million in one transaction or in a series of transactions in one day in a single account. - If the cash withdrawal transaction equals or exceeds Rs.
+1 million in one transaction or in a series of transactions in one day in a single account. - If the total of cash debit or credit transaction mentioned in i) and ii) exceeds Rs.
 1 million individually i.e either deposit total or withdrawal total. - TTR reporting should be separate for each of above mentioned category of TTR i.e..
-TTR-Cash, TTR-Cross Border and TTR-FCY exchange in goAML. - If the threshold reporting limit in either side of any category of TTR exceeds then entire transactions related to that category should be reported.
+TTR-Cash, TTR-Cross Border and TTR-FCY exchange in goAML.
+The TTR guidelines issued by FIU should be taken into consideration while categorizing the threshold transactions.

+• If the threshold reporting limit in either side of any category of TTR equals or exceeds then entire transactions related to that category should be reported.